 Qin studies soil fungal biogeography, investigating where different types of fungi exist and thrive.
 She integrates data systems from NEON and soil microbe DNA sequencing studies to look for patterns in fungal biology and the geographic locations where they are found.

 "This work is important because it has long been assumed that all bacteria and fungi were not limited by dispersal, that they could be found anywhere," Qin said.
 "It was believed only the environment would select where they would actually grow."

 With advancements in molecular analysis methods enabling DNA sequencing of environmental samples, ecologists have now shown that many species of fungi and bacteria can only be found in certain parts of the world.

 "One reason this matters is because there are very specific relationships between disease-causing fungi or symbiotic fungi and their hosts," Qin explained.

 Qin's main research question is: In what context or geographies do different fungal species fail to appear, even though the habitat is suitable for them, and why?
 "Does it depend on species' traits, and if so, which traits?"
 Qin pondered.
 "That remains an open question."

 Qin has a master's degree in statistics, which she was eager to bring to her work in ecology.
 "I wanted to have more quantitatively rigorous ways of showing the significance of ecological patterns," she said.

-Her background had given her an introduction to programming, which she now used to develop an R package, based on a software program called dada2, for researchers to process the NEON soil microbe data.
+Her background had given her an introduction to programming, which she used to develop an R package based on a software program called dada2, for researchers to process the NEON soil microbe data.
 "I realized most ecology researchers would probably struggle with the bioinformatics behind the processing pipeline."

 That's when one of Qin's colleagues mentioned that they knew someone at CyVerse who might be working on the same problem.